ksigWyatt/OperatingSystems/README.md

 ### Assignment 2 - Oct 10, 2017
 _Requirements_
-- Write a C program using the fork() system call that generates the Fibonacci sequence in the child process.
+- Write a C/C++ program using the fork() system call that generates the Fibonacci sequence in the child process.
 - The number of the sequence will be provided in the command line. _For example, if 5 is provided, the first five numbers in the Fibonacci sequence will be output by the child process._
 - Because the parent and child processes have their own copies of the data it will be necessary for the child to output the sequence.
 - Have the parent invoke the wait() call to wait for the child process to complete before exiting the program.